Photonsters/photon-ui-mods/README.md

 #### Installation

-- Download the latest UI release here.
+- Download the latest PHCN-UI mod release here.
 - Put the file in a USB stick, insert USB stick into your printer, and print the file.
 - That's it.
 You've enabled the new UI mod (and depending on your firmware, the hidden network features).